Authored by the expert who managed and guided the team behind the Honduras Property Pack

 How do I verify title and ownership history in San Pedro Sula right now?

-The official authority for verifying title and ownership history in San Pedro Sula is the Instituto de la Propiedad, which maintains the public registry where all valid property titles are recorded.
+The official place to verify title and ownership history in San Pedro Sula is the Instituto de la Propiedad, supported by the municipal Catastro for local property records.

 You will find here the list of classic mistakes people make when buying a property in San Pedro Sula.